ruthkr/GREAT/dev/07_24-02-21_investigate_ap3_stepbystep.md

-Get my head make more sense with AP3 not want to stretch
+Get myself understand why AP3 did not want to be stretched/shifted
 ================

 -   [Get the data](#get-the-data)